L.A.’s Backdoor Escape

 A laid-back community of 42,000 at the base of the San Gabriel Mountains, Altadena has long been known for its beautiful setting, its variety of Mediterranean, English Tudor, and Craftsman-style architecture, and its tendency to attract an eclectic mix of residents.

-Today, despite being 16 miles northeast of downtown Los Angeles, Altadena still feels happily secluded.
-At spots like Fox's Restaurant, a mom-and-pop diner with red gingham curtains and a sign that reads, "the flavor of onions is enhanced by adding steak," waitresses seem to know every customer by name.
+Today, despite being 16 miles northeast of downtown Los Angeles (making it a no-brainer L.A. day trip), Altadena still feels happily secluded.
+At spots like Fox’s Restaurant, a mom-and-pop diner with red gingham curtains and a sign that reads, “the flavor of onions is enhanced by adding steak,” waitresses seem to know every customer by name.